 How does it work?
 In its natural state, ursodeoxycholic acid’s major function is to regulate the intake, processing, storage, and filtration of cholesterol.
 As a prescription medication, it is given to dogs with chronic hepatitis.
 Here, it supplements their compromised liver functioning.
 For dogs with gallstones that are cholesterol-heavy, ursodiol may help dissolve them.
 The drug’s facility with cholesterol also makes it a useful medication in treating high cholesterol in dogs.

-If you’ve seen a commercial for prescription medications of any sort — the kind that drone on for minutes at a time — you’ll be well aware that no medication is without risks or potential side effects.
+If you’ve seen a commercial for prescription medications of any sort — the kind that drones on for minutes at a time — you’ll be well aware that no medication is without risks or potential side effects.
 As one of the golden-tongued announcers might say, ursodiol’s side effects are generally mild.
 Since it serves a digestive function in dogs, one common side effect is diarrhea as the dog’s body adjusts to its presence.

 Some dogs may experience allergic reactions that can actually make their liver problems worse.
 As with any prescription medication, especially one that is prescribed by veterinarians off-label, follow all directions and dosage guidelines to the letter and report any complications or reactions to your vet.
 It should go without saying, but if you are taking ursodiol yourself, do not under any circumstances attempt to dose a dog from your own prescription.